 The Ward Lab

-Our state-of-the-art laboratory in the Marine Chemistry and Geochemistry Department at WHOI characterizes the prevalence, pathways, and products of organic carbon degradation in aquatic ecosystems.
-We study lots of different types of organic carbon, including naturally derived organic carbon, like dissolved organic matter, and man-made pollutants, like crude oil and plastics.
+Our facility is housed in Fye Laboratory as part of the Marine Chemistry and Geochemistry Department at WHOI.
+We are broadly interested in characterizing the rates and pathways of organic carbon degradation in aquatic ecosystems.
+We study lots of different types of organic carbon, including naturally derived organic carbon, like dissolved organic matter, and anthropogenic contaminants, like crude oil and plastics.

 - Ward, C.P., Armstrong, C.J., Walsh, A.N., Jackson, J.J. & Reddy, C.M.
 Sunlight converts polystyrene into carbon dioxide and dissolved organic carbon.
 2019.
 Environmental Science & Technology Letters.
 6 (11), 669-674.